BinaryMelodies/OpenGEM-Open-Watcom/README.md

 # Open Watcom bindings for OpenGEM

-This is an attempt to port the Pacific C bindings to the Open Watcom compiler.
+This is an attempt to port the Pacific C bindings for OpenGEM to the Open Watcom compiler.
 Since this porting has been performed on a Linux machine (instead of natively on a DOS machine), the commands and file names had to be adjusted.
 However, DOS style newlines have been preserved, and the DOS filename restrictions have been followed.

 To compile and use, it is sufficient to run `make`. `make install` has not been tested, but copying the `bin`, `lib`, `include` directories to their respective Watcom folders probably works.
 The libraries to be used are called `gembnd-s.lib` (small memory model library) and `gembnd-l.lib` (large memory model library).

+The port has not been thoroughly tested and **it should not be used for production work.
+No guarantee is provided that any of this will work, and the user must take their own responsibility to using it.**

 # What has been changed

-Aside from the command line tool names, most things work out of the box.
+Aside from the command line tool names, most things worked without much adjustment required.
 Some of the far pointer syntax is incompatible between Pacific C and Watcom C, and some of the code assumed the `__PACIFIC__` macro to be defined to fully compile.
 The file `ppdhook.c` was removed since it relied on very low level functionality of the code (this could be added back later).
 The assembly sources were converted to WASM syntax.